Leonard Stanley: Norman

 In 1086, the Domesday book records the village name as Stanlege, a word derived from the Norse, meaning a stony forest or glade clearing.
 There were two Saxon landowners or tenants at the time of the conquest, Godric and Wisnod, who may have been brothers.
 The settlement consisted of 25 households placing it, by size, in the top 40% in the country.
 By 1086, the Saxon lords had been dispossessed of their lands and Ralph de Berkeley appointed as Lord and chief tenant.
 Stanlege was a significant settlement lying within the administrative area of the hundred of Blacklowe which by 1220 had been incorporated into the larger hundred of Whitstone.

 By 1116 a small church dedicated to St. Leonard had been built and in 1130, Roger de Berkeley II, founded an Augustinian Priory.
 The new building was sited close to the old church on rising ground above Seven Waters, and building work began in c.1131.
 This included the construction of a priory church also dedicated to St. Leonard which served both as the collegiate church and parochial church for the village.
-The priory church is a grade 1 listed building and remains in use today as the parish church of St. Swithun's.
+The priory church is a Grade I listed building and remains in use today as the parish church of St. Swithun's.

 In 1146, the priory was appropriated by Gloucester Abbey and became a Benedictine cell until its dissolution in 1538.
 Over the years the village became known by various names including Stanley St. Leonard, Stanley Monochorum and Monk's Stanley.
 In recent years it is sometimes known as Stanley St. Leonards but most commonly as Leonard Stanley.